DandelionX/papers-list/README.md

 Part III others

+(14)

+Tian Yalin, Li zhen, Yan Zhongwei,  and Xia Jiangjiang, 2020: Spatial and temporal variations of extreme precipitation in Central Asia over the past 40 years.
+To be contributed.

+(13)

+Zheng Dexiang, Zhang Heng, Yuan Yuze, Deng Zhong, Wang Ku, Lin Geng, Chen Yi, Xia Jiangjiang, and Jin Shaofei, 2020: Naural disasters and their impacts on the silica losses from agriculture in China from 1988 to 2016.
+Physics and Chemistry of the Earth.
+Accepted

+(12)

+He Xiaodong, Wang Jun, Feng Jinming, Yan Zhongwei, Miao Shiguang, ZHang Yizhou, and Xia Jiangjiang, 2020: Observational and modeling study of interactions between urban heat island and heatwave in Beijing, Journal of Cleaner Production. https://doi.org/10.1016/j.jclepro.2019.119169

 (11)

-Wang Jun, Chen Yang, Simon F B Tett, Yan Zhongwei, Zhai Panmao, Feng Jinming, Xia Jiangjiang, 2018: Anthropogenically-driven increase in risks of summertime compound hot extremes. under review
+Wang Jun, Chen Yang, Simon F B Tett, Yan Zhongwei, Zhai Panmao, Feng Jinming, Xia Jiangjiang, 2020: Anthropogenically-driven increase in risks of summertime compound hot extremes.
+Nature Communications.

 (10)